FRRouting/frr/doc/user/ospf6d.rst

    This command shows internal routing table.

-.. index:: show ipv6 ospf6 zebra
+.. index:: show ipv6 ospf6 zebra [json]
-.. clicmd:: show ipv6 ospf6 zebra
+.. clicmd:: show ipv6 ospf6 zebra [json]

-   Shows state about what is being redistributed between zebra and OSPF6
+   Shows state about what is being redistributed between zebra and OSPF6.
+   JSON output can be obtained by appending "json" at the end.

 OSPF6 Configuration Examples
 ============================